 Scientific Director of "Networked Systems and Algorithms": Arturo Azcorra.

 Any network has a structure and needs protocols to achieve its objectives.
-The researchers of IMDEA Networks Institute have an extensive expertise in architectures and protocols for communication networks, e.g., for network topology design, routing, forwarding, innetwork storage, congestion control, and media access control.
+The researchers of IMDEA Networks Institute have an extensive expertise in architectures and protocols for communication networks, e.g., for network topology design, routing, forwarding, packet classification, in-network storage, congestion control, and media access control.
 Besides, we have research interests in other networking domains such as social networks, energy networks, and transportation networks.

 Practicality is another distinguishing aspect of our research.
 Real data serves as a departing point for our analytical efforts as well as a basis for validating our analytical conclusions.
 For instance, our large-scale simulation studies of Internet routing rely on real Internet topologies.
 Furthermore, we implement our theoretical ideas and make the prototypes available to the public, either directly or through our commercial partners.

 An important focus of our work is on the systems side of networks.
-For example, we apply software verification techniques to develop tools that help network builders create more reliable networks.
+For example, we explore tradeoffs between simplicity and expressiveness of packet processing engines, new abstractions for heterogeneous control planes, and network virtualization techniques.
 We also work on networking aspects that pertain to cloud computing.

 This research area targets the following objectives: